stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 And definitely in a relationship.

-#### TIM [chuckles]
+#### TIM

-Yes, an *increasingly tense* relationship.__ [Ben laughs]__ And it's very possible--'cause again, we haven't planned any of this out--it's very possible we've committed some faux pas, or accidental like, "Oh, did you not know this is actually a thing within this world that is, you know, bad or misunderstood," so if there is anything like that... let us know.
+__[chuckles]__ Yes, an *increasingly tense* relationship. __[Ben laughs]__ And it's very possible--'cause again, we haven't planned any of this out--it's very possible we've committed some faux pas, or accidental like, "Oh, did you not know this is actually a thing within this world that is, you know, bad or misunderstood", so if there is anything like that... do let us know.

-#### BEN [crosstalk]
+#### BEN

-Yeah, that is one thing.
+_(crosstalk)_ Yeah, that is one thing.
 Please tell us!
 Yeah.

 #### TIM

-Because we are ignorant.__ [laughs]__
+Because we are ignorant. __[laughs]__

 #### BEN

-Yeah.If we've an opportunity to learn, grand!
+Yeah.If we've got an opportunity to learn, grand!

 #### TIM